CONNECTICUT PUBLIC - Key Persons

 Job Titles:

-U.S. Sen. Richard Blumenthal sent a letter to the Food and Drug Administration, demanding they move quickly to approve newer UV-filtering ingredients for sun protection.
-Connecticut U.S. Senator Richard Blumenthal says a permanent federal funding bill could be done tomorrow - that's if members of the U.S. House can keep their promises.
 Cassandra Basler oversees Connecticut Public's flagship daily news programs, Morning Edition and All Things Considered, and coordinates breaking news coverage on the air, online and in your morning email inbox.
-She's also an editor of the station's limited series podcast, 'In Absentia' and producer of the five-part podcast Unforgotten: Connecticut's Hidden History of Slavery.
+She also edited the seven-part podcast series "Generation Barney" about the media we loved as kids and how it shapes us.
+She's an editor of the station's limited series investigative podcast, "In Absentia" and producer of the five-part podcast "Unforgotten: Connecticut's Hidden History of Slavery".
 Her reporting has aired nationally on NPR's All Things Considered, Morning Edition and Here & Now.
 Basler came to Connecticut by way of Columbia Journalism School in New York City, where she graduated with a Pulitzer Traveling Fellowship and used it to cover the integration of Syrian refugees in Germany during the height of the world migrant crisis.
 Previously, Basler worked at WSHU Public Radio in Fairfield, Connecticut as a Morning Edition producer/reporter, a local correspondent for The New England News Collaborative, and a midday newscast anchor.
 She later served as senior editor, helping to produce everything from newscasts, to features and a biweekly travel podcast.
 Basler grew up just north of Detroit, Michigan.
 There, she worked on a live morning talk show and in the newsroom at the local public radio affiliate during Detroit's historic municipal bankruptcy filing.
 Her favorite freelance job was working as a researcher and contributing writer for the first Detroit guidebook to be published in three decades, "Belle Isle to 8 Mile: An Insider's Guide to Detroit."
 Before that, she studied English, German and Urban Studies at the University of Michigan.
+U.S. Sen. Richard Blumenthal sent a letter to the Food and Drug Administration, demanding they move quickly to approve newer UV-filtering ingredients for sun protection.
+Four people accused of misusing COVID-relief dollars meant for the City of West Haven were indicted today.
+A federal grand jury in Hartford indicted former State Rep. Michael DiMassa and three others, charged in the theft of more than $1 million in federal COVID-relief funds.
 The first phase of Gov. Ned Lamont's promised 3 million at-home COVID-19 test kits will not make its way to Connecticut as expected.
 State officials had said Wednesday night that supply chain issues grounded the shipment of tests, but they later confirmed on Thursday evening that a purchase deal fell through.
 New Haven Mayor Justin Elicker said this week the city is doing all it can to ensure that schools will remain open through a class-by-class quarantine strategy.
 Still, he warned parents to prepare for remote learning at a moment's notice.
 The guidance comes as students are set to return from holiday break next week, soon after Connecticut continues to chart record COVID-19 positivity rates.
 Connecticut's daily COVID-19 testing rate has continued to climb since the spread of the omicron variant hit the state, with a record 14.98% positivity rate reported Tuesday afternoon.
-At least four students in Hamden and New Haven have been arrested in connection with threats against their schools that police are calling part of a hoax trend.
-For the second week in a row, several high schools in Connecticut faced lockdowns, closures or early dismissals as police investigated possible threats.
-Multiple high schools in New Haven, Hamden and Norwich were affected on Monday.
 Police said there is no threat to public safety and all people involved have been identified.
 Recent legislation signed by Gov. Ned Lamont mandated that school districts include Native American studies in kindergarten through 12th grade social studies courses, starting in the fall of 2023.
 Bronin did not share in his announcement what he plans to do after his current term ends.
 Connecticut State Police arrested five New Haven officers Monday on criminal charges of reckless endangerment and cruelty to persons.
 A 2013 report from the National Hurricane Center estimated that Sandy harmed 3,000 Connecticut homes, with damage hovering around $360 million.

 Catalina Samper-Horak